Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Online contexts present particular challenges.
 You’re dealing with digital identities rather than face-to-face interactions.
 Recital 64 specifically calls out online services and online identifiers as areas requiring careful attention to verification.

 The key principle is proportionality.
-Your verification measures should match the risk.
+Your verification measures should be reasonable and proportionate to the risk.
 High-risk data demands stronger verification.
-Routine data from existing customers who've authenticated through normal channels needs less.
+Routine data from existing customers who’ve authenticated through normal channels needs less.

 You also need to think about the potential damage.
 If someone gains unauthorized access to another person’s data through your response to a fraudulent request, you’ve created a data breach.
 And you’ll be liable for it.